learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 // => NaN
 ```

-Now say we want to add a `tax` parameter to `discountedPrice` so that we can
+Now say we want to add a `tax` parameter to `discountedPrice()` so that we can
 include a tax percentage to be added to the discounted sales price.
-First let's
+First we
 put our function declaration back the way it was, with `discount = .25` last.
-Then we'll add `tax` as the second parameter:
+Then we add `tax` as the second parameter:

 ```js
 function discountedAndTaxedPrice(itemPrice, tax, discount = 0.25) {